ponfri/cypress_template/cypress_instructions.md

 ```

 ## Custom Commands Usage Policy
+*Purpose: Standardize the use and extension of custom Cypress commands for reusable workflows.*

 - **Always use custom commands**: When writing or generating Cypress tests for this project, use custom commands defined in `cypress/support/commands.ts` whenever they provide relevant functionality.
 - **Reference documentation**: For every custom command, refer to its documentation in `cypress/support/customCommands.d.ts` to understand its purpose, parameters, and return type.